 Online ground school courses have tests and numerous resources available, such as Books, Tools, Simulators, and Mock tests to give you a feel of the actual exam.

-After you complete the online ground school, you will get an endorsement too.
+After you complete the online ground school, you will get an endorsement.

-What other endorsements student pilots need to become a safer pilot?
+What other endorsements do student pilots need to become safer pilots?

 Each stage of flying will develop you to be a better pilot.
-Endorsements are like a certification for each stage and a proof that you are ready to step to the next level.
+Endorsements are like a certification for each location and proof that you are ready to step to the next level.

-There are multiple endorsements that you will succeed before you apply for a private pilot license.
+You will succeed in multiple endorsements before applying for a private pilot license.

-Pass your flight instructor’s expectation, and the flight instructor will endorse you.
+Pass your flight instructor’s expectations, and the flight instructor will endorse you.